 Extracted from the coastal sea buckthorn plant’s berries, this oil offers anti-inflammatory benefits that make it a welcome treatment option for red, irritated skin.
 It also encourages cellular regeneration, so the skin’s structural layer will become stronger and more youthful over time.

 Sandalwood Essential Oil

-Sandalwood not only nourishes dry skin and eases inflammation, but it can also help erase irritation associated with some skin rashes.
+not only nourishes dry skin and eases inflammation, but it can also help erase irritation associated with some skin rashes.

 Rose Essential Oil

 The anti-inflammatory benefits of rose essential oil make it an excellent option for easing redness.
 According to the New York Institute of Aromatherapy Studies, it also offers astringent benefits that constrict blood vessels at the skin’s surface, further reducing redness.
-In addition to offering welcome hydration, rose oil also lifts anxiety, so it can help prevent stress-related outbreaks.7
+In addition to offering welcome hydration, rose oil also lifts stress, so it can help prevent stress-related outbreaks.7

 Eucalyptus Essential Oil